-In Australia, regular Cervical Screening Tests (replaces Pap smears) prevent about 1,200 women each year from being diagnosed with cervical cancer.
-Most women who develop cervical cancer have either never had a Cervical Screening Test (or Pap smear) or did not have them regularly in the 10 years before diagnosis.
+In Australia, regular Cervical Screening Tests prevent about 1,200 people each year from being diagnosed with cervical cancer.
+Most people who develop cervical cancer have either never had a Cervical Screening Test (or Pap smear) or did not have them when recommended in the 10 years before diagnosis.

 Function of the cervix

-The cervix lies at the base of the uterus (womb) and opens into the vagina.
+The cervix lies at the base of the uterus and opens into the vagina.
 Some of the functions of the cervix include: